12 Feb 7 Cybersecurity Tips for Small Businesses

 Patch and Update, Faithfully

 Clicking that ‘update later’ button is usually a bad idea.
 Updates ensure your system has the latest information on potential vulnerabilities.
 Patching does just that – patches certain ‘holes’ or fixes bugs in the system.
 This is part of why it’s critical to use up to date hardware/software – so you can be sure the manufacturer is working constantly to keep it as secure as possible.
-For more info on our migration plan for when Windows 2008/2008R2 Servers reach their support end-of-life, please visit contact us.

 Back up your data